Colloquium: Spin-orbit effects in superconducting hybrid structures: Recent developments

 \subsection{Supercurrent diodes}

-There has been a resurgence in the interest of the superconducting diode effect, which shares a curious history with the spin Hall effect~\cite{Zutic2004:RMP}, predicted decades before~\cite{Dyakonov1971,Dyakonov1971:JETPL} the current terminology was established~\cite{Hirsch1999:PRL}.
-The observation of the superconducting diode effect by~\onlinecite{ando_nature_20}, where the magnitude of the critical supercurrent was directionally dependent with the magnitude of $I_c^+$ in the forward direction mismatched to $I_c^-$ in the reverse direction, confirming the prediction from the abstract of \onlinecite{Edelstein1996:JPCM}.
+There has been a resurgence in the interest of the superconducting diode effect, which shares a curious history with the spin Hall effect, predicted decades before~\cite{Dyakonov1971:PL,Dyakonov1971:JETPL} the current terminology was established~\cite{Hirsch1999:PRL}. \onlinecite{Swartz1967:PR} found a rectifying behavior in a superconducting Pb-based bimetallic strip in an applied magnetic field.
+The magnitude of $I_c^+$ in the forward direction mismatched to $I_c^-$ in the reverse direction, the behavior noted independently in the abstract of \onlinecite{Edelstein1996:JPCM}.
 This means that there exists a magnitude range $I_c^- < I < I_c^+$ where the current $I$ is dissipationless in one direction, but resistive in the other.
-The term ``Josephson diode” was also used in 2007~\cite{Hu2007:PRL} with the proposed implementation of the $p$- and $n$-doped region resembling conventional semiconductor diodes without SOC, but with a broken inversion symmetry and a rectifying behavior~\cite{Shockley1949:BSTJ}.
-Many recent experimental realizations of the superconducting diode effect closely follow theory~\cite{reynoso_prl_08}, appearing in JJs with spin splitting and SOC.
-However, while some measurements show the diode effect~\cite{Mayer2020:NC, Dartiailh2021:PRL} prior to ~\onlinecite{ando_nature_20}, such an effect was overlooked, focusing on other SOC-related phenomena, including topological superconductivity as a host of MZM.
-Figures~\ref{fig:MZM_JJ}(c), (d) show such a supercurrent diode effect, where the normalized critical current asymmetry reaches $\approx10-20\,$\%~\cite{Dartiailh2021:PRL}.
+The term ``Josephson diode” was used by~\onlinecite{Hu2007:PRL} with the proposed implementation of the $p$- and $n$-doped region resembling conventional semiconductor diodes without SOC, but with a broken inversion symmetry and a rectifying behavior~\cite{Shockley1949:BSTJ}.
+Before the recent observation by~\onlinecite{ando_nature_20}, early experimental~\cite{Touitou2004:APL,Vodolazov2005:PRB} and theoretical~\cite{grein_prl_09,Silaev2014:JPCM} studies of the superconducting diode effect with ferromagnets, that do not invoke SOC, were summarized in~\onlinecite{Satchell2023:JAP}.